 Common Problems with Sales and Solutions

 The business world is full of ups and downs.
-Every single business experiences challenge that either make it stronger or break it altogether.
+Every single business experiences challenges that either make it stronger or break it altogether.
 Speaking of breaking it, having problems with sales can be exceptionally catastrophic.
 This can range from alarmingly low conversion from the sales funnel to losing a client per se.

 Many factors may cause this.
 It can be from stringent competition, customer relationships, or contact and salespeople relationships.